jonaprieto/specs/src/architecture/namada/masp/ledger-integration.md

 * If the target address is the MASP validity predicate, then no transparent outputs are permitted in the shielded transaction
 * If the target address is not the MASP validity predicate, then:
   * there must be exactly one transparent output in the shielded transaction and:
-    * its public key must be the hash of the target address - this prevents replay attacks altering transfer destinations
+    * its public key must be the hash of the target address bytes - this prevents replay attacks altering transfer destinations
+      * the hash is specifically a RIPEMD-160 of a SHA-256 of the input bytes
     * its value must equal that of the containing transfer - this prevents replay attacks altering transfer amounts
+    * its asset type must be derived from the token address raw bytes - this prevents replay attacks altering transfer asset types
+      * the derivation must be done as specified in `0.3 Derivation of Asset Generator from Asset Identifer`
 * If the source address is the MASP validity predicate, then no transparent inputs are permitted in the shielded transaction
 * If the source address is not the MASP validity predicate, then:
   * there must be exactly one transparent input in the shielded transaction and:
-    * its value must equal that of amount in the containing transfer - this ensures that clients cannot steal funds from the pool
+    * its value must equal that of amount in the containing transfer - this prevents stealing/losing funds from/to the pool
+    * its asset type must be derived from the token address raw bytes - this prevents stealing/losing funds from/to the pool
+      * the derivation must be done as specified in `0.3 Derivation of Asset Generator from Asset Identifer`

 ## Remarks
 Below are miscellaneous remarks on the capabilities and limitations of the current MASP implementation: